128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-allow     TCP non-syn first packets are allowed, as well as packets that do not conform to the TCP state machine. block     TCP non-syn first packets are blocked, and packets that do not conform to the TCP state machine are dropped. reset     TCP non-syn first packets cause a reset on the session and packets that do not conform to the TCP state machine are dropped. strict    TCP non-syn first packets cause a reset on the session, packets that do not conform to the TCP state machine are dropped, and packets that do not conform to sequence checking are dropped.
+- allow: TCP non-syn first packets are allowed, as well as packets that do not conform to the TCP state machine.
+- block: TCP non-syn first packets are blocked, and packets that do not conform to the TCP state machine are dropped.
+- reset: TCP non-syn first packets cause a reset on the session and packets that do not conform to the TCP state machine are dropped.
+- strict: TCP non-syn first packets cause a reset on the session, packets that do not conform to the TCP state machine are dropped, and packets that do not conform to sequence checking are dropped.

 ## `configure authority service-policy vector`